-The Group's net fees and commissions income/expenses for 2022 was TL 18,146,320 thousand, an increase of 97.4% from TL 9,194,510 thousand, itself an increase of 39.6% from TL 6,587,665 thousand in 2020.
-In 2021, the Group sustained strong growth momentum due particularly to the growth in credit cards, non-cash loan fees and money transfer fees.
+The Group's net fees and commissions income/expenses for 2023 was TL 43,500,624 thousand, an increase of 139.7% from TL 18,146,320 thousand in 2022, itself an increase of 97.4% from TL 9,194,510 thousand in 2021.
 In 2022, the growth in net fees and commissions income was driven by increasing loan generation and higher transaction volumes as a result of increasing economic activity.
+In 2023, the increase was primarily driven by credit card and consumer loan originations and money transfer fees, both of which resulted from the strong growth in the economy and high inflation.